And Then There Were Fewer: Plot

-Most of the known residents of Quahog are anonymously invited to a dinner party in their honor at a mysterious cliffside mansion.
+The Griffin family and most of the known residents of Quahog are anonymously invited to a dinner party in their honor at a mysterious cliffside mansion.
 Upon their arrival, their host is revealed to be James Woods, who states he has become a born-again Christian thanks to his new girlfriend, Priscilla, and wishes to repent for all his wrongdoings.

-Early into the night, as James and Priscilla go to the kitchen, Quagmire's hideous and morbidly obese girlfriend, Stephanie, is mysteriously shot and killed when she sits in James' seat, leading the guests to believe that James intends to murder them all.
-They try to leave, but lightning from a thunderstorm strikes a tree, causing it to break the bridge while the causeway is flooded.
+Early into the night, as James and Priscilla go to the kitchen, Quagmire's girlfriend Stephanie is mysteriously shot and killed when she sits in James's seat, leading the guests to believe that James intends to murder them all.
+A thunderstorm destroys the bridge, stranding them.

-After discovering that Stephanie's body has disappeared and returning amidst accusations, James pleads innocence before he, too, is murdered in front of the guests by an unseen killer with a knife during a power outage, causing Priscilla to faint.
+After discovering that Stephanie's body has disappeared and returning amidst accusations, James pleads innocence before he, too, is stabbed in front of the guests by an unseen killer with a knife during a power outage, causing Priscilla to faint.
 Trapped on the remote estate with no way of contacting anyone due to the storm and being out of cell phone range, the guests realize that the killer is among them.

-The guests find the suppressed gun that was timed to fire at the chair Stephanie was sitting in, leading them to deduce that it was intended for James and that Stephanie was killed by accident.
-While they search for clues to discovering the killer's identity, they realize that many of them have motives for wanting revenge on James.
+The guests find the suppressed gun that was timed to fire at the chair Stephanie was sitting in, leading them to realize that it was intended for James and that Stephanie was killed by accident.
+While searching for clues, they realize that many of them have motives for wanting revenge on James.

-Joe leads the investigation at first, but Peter takes over when he accidentally knocks out Joe.
-After finding and reading a notebook of James' past misdeeds in a secret room, Mort Goldman's wife, Muriel, disappears after it is discovered that Woods was blackmailing her into supplying him with free medicine, causing everyone to suspect her as the culprit.
+After finding and reading a notebook of James's past misdeeds in a secret room, Mort's wife, Muriel, disappears after it is discovered that James was blackmailing her into supplying him with free medicine, causing everyone to suspect her as the culprit.

-The guests split up into teams decided by Peter to search the mansion for Muriel.
-However, she turns up dead soon after by being stabbed in the back with the same knife used to kill James.
-Suspicion is placed on Priscilla, who also disappeared during the commotion.
-Jillian's husband, Derek Wilcox, goes to an upper balcony to find a cell phone signal and contact the police, but as he gains a signal, he is murdered by the unseen killer with James' Golden Globe Award.
+The guests split up into teams to search the mansion for Muriel.
+However, she turns up dead soon after by being stabbed in the back with the same knife used to stab James.
+They realize Priscilla is also missing, making everyone think she is the killer.
+Jillian's husband, Derek Wilcox, goes to an upper balcony to find a cell phone signal and contact the police but is killed with James's Golden Globe Award.